jimbateson7/jamesbateson.co.uk/src/articles/using-the-light-dark-css-function.md

 ## Considerations

 T﻿he `light-dark()` color function is still relatively new.
 Therefore consideration for older browser versions may be needed if you support this.
+You can find the [support list on the caniuse site](https://caniuse.com/mdn-css_types_color_light-dark).